 This type of opportunity to grow your money is another one of the benefits of investing.

 I think it’s worth mentioning at this point, that the type of return I’m talking about is called a dividend yield.
 The yield percentage will change with the share price BUT the actual amount I get back per share – the dividend per share – does NOT change with share price.
 It only changes when the company I’ve invested in changes its policy, in much the same way as a bank changes its policy on interest rate payments to savers.

 You’ll always get a better rate of return investing in companies rather than with a bank account because it’s considered riskier.
 But, when you’ve lived through the 2008 banking crisis, you have to ask yourself if that is really the case…

-And over the course of a year or so, you may have saved up enough in returns to buy those Dyson straighteners after all!
+Over the course of a year or so, you may save up enough in returns to buy those Dyson straighteners after all!

 3. Saving for retirement

 In the UK, it’s now a legal requirement for businesses to offer to contribute to your pension fund (with a few exceptions).
 Although some people I know only see this as more money coming out of their paycheque, a pension deduction is actually your money for your use at a later date.
 It’s not like tax.
 Tax goes into HMRC’s big pot and you never see it again.
 Pensions are different.